 Read on because the information here can take you from first-timer to experienced sports handicapper.

-You will soon be able to bet on sports in Michigan in two ways.
+You can bet on sports in Michigan in two ways.

-The second is online with your mobile device or computer through a legal Michigan sportsbook app or website.
+- The second is online with your mobile device or computer through a legal Michigan sports betting app or website.

 There’s no match for the convenience of betting with an online and mobile sportsbook.
 As long as you have internet access, you can bet anywhere from inside state lines.